 - Symptoms of esophageal compression: dysphagia.

 - Abdominal pain if spread to abdominal aorta.

-- Flank pain if renal artery is involved.
+- Flank pain if the renal arteries are involved.

-- Symptoms of systemic disease(s): Patients may have established disease(s) related to the aortic aneurysm and could therefore have symptoms of: peripheral vascular disease, infection, trauma, Marfan’s syndrome or Ehler-Danlos syndrome.
+- Symptoms of systemic disease(s): Patients may have established disease(s) associated with the aortic dissection and could therefore have symptoms of peripheral vascular disease, infection, Marfan syndrome or Ehler—Danlos syndrome.

 The following list comprises the most common symptoms of aortic dissection:

 - Blood pressure : difference of >20 mmHg between left and right arms (20 % don’t have this).

 - Aortic regurgitation: bounding (collapsing/waterhammer) pulse, wide pulse pressure, murmurs (diastolic).

 - Signs of congestive heart failure secondary to acute severe aortic valve dysfunction leading to orthopnoea, dyspnoea, elevated JVP and bibasal crackles.

 - Cardiac tamponade: distension of jugular veins, hypotension, pulsus paradoxus, Kussmaul’s sign

 - SVC obstruction can lead to SVC syndrome.